jundalisay/superb/content/en/research/newton/system/orbits.md

 way
 of the
-bodies go on nearly in great circles while their but about the end of their course, when that partTHE SYSTEM OF THE WORLD.
+bodies go on nearly in great circles while their but about the end of their course, when that part
 549
 of their apparent motion which arises from the parallax bears a greater proportion to their whole apparent motion, they commonly deviate from